AdityaKotkar47/sih-kiosk/README.md

-# Pravaah: Web-Based Indoor Wayfinder
+# Pravaah: Web-Based Indoor Wayfinder.

 Pravaah is an innovative web application designed to revolutionize indoor navigation.
 Using interactive maps and efficient pathfinding algorithms, it offers an intuitive solution for navigating complex indoor spaces.
 <br>